etaque/elm-transit/README.md

 type alias Model = Transit.WithTransition { page: Page }
 ```

-(Note: you're not bound to root model, you can also use it for sub-pages or components transitions)
+You're not bound to root model, you can also use it for sub-pages or components transitions.

 Then wrap `Action` in one of your action types and call `init` and
 `update` in your update function.